AdityaSadaphule/Blogging/readme.md

   <li>
     <h3>Login API :- currently cors is disabled for Frontend testing so I'm not exposing the link '/login'</h3>
     <p>
-      We will have to send an JSON body which will contain the username and password.
+      We will have to post an JSON body which will contain the username and password.
 This will generate a JWT which will be passed in all the API request to all the other APIs.
 The JWT should be passed in the header as authentication.
      </p>
       <H4><b>Return Status Codes<b></H4>